Bedrock-OSS/bedrock-boost/README.md

 5. **Logging**: Log messages with different levels and filters:
    - Adds a way to filter messages by tags (e.g. `player`, `entity`, `block`).
    - Adds a way to filter messages by levels (e.g. `info`, `warn`, `error`).
-6. **ChatColor Class**: Simplify chat color formatting. `ChatColor.prettyChatJSON` function included to convert a JSON chat message to a string with color formatting.
+6. **ChatColor Class**: Simplifies chat color formatting.
+7. **ColorJSON Class**: JSON formatter for usage in chat messages.
+Simply use `ColorJSON.DEFAULT.stringify` function to convert any value to a JSON string with color formatting.

 ## Installation